Existence of a Phase Transition in Harmonic Activation and Transport: Growth of cluster separation under HAT and IHAT

 Consequently,

 \end{proof}

-To prove Proposition~\ref{qg1}, we will prove \eqref{eq qg1} with a sequence of events $(\HH (\ell))_{\ell \geq 1}$, which satisfy $\HH (\ell) \subseteq \GG (\ell)$, in the place of $( \GG (\ell))_{\ell \geq 1}$.
-These events will refer to the random walk $Z_m^{\kappa_\ell}$, instead of the distance between the pairs of clusters, so that we can use random walk estimates \eqref{esc time} and \eqref{avoid} to estimate the probability that they occur.
+We will prove Proposition~\ref{qg1} in terms of events that are analogous to the $\GG_k^{i,j} (\ell)$, but which reference the random walks associated with IHAT instead of the distance between IHAT clusters, so that we can apply the random walk hitting estimates of Section~\ref{standard ests} to them.
+To convert between the two, we recall Lemma~\ref{amlg2}, which states that